Nandtel/spring-boot-angular2-starter/README.md

 ## Motivation

-My goal is basic, simple and configurated project for convient start with Spring Boor and AngularJS 2.
+My goal is basic, simple and configurated project for easy start with Spring Boor and AngularJS 2.

 ## Demo
-Сonvenient demo at Heroku: https://springbootangular2.herokuapp.com <br />
+Demo at Heroku: https://springbootangular2.herokuapp.com <br />
 Wait a few seconds until the Heroku initializes app.

 ## Installation